Drivetrain#

 power#

-power returns the average power of the drivetrain in watts.
+power returns the power that the drivetrain is using in watts.

 Usage: